Double detected spin-dependent quantum dot: Continuous quantum measurement of an observable

 \section{Continuous quantum measurement of an observable}

-A continuous measurement is one in which information is continually extracted from a system.
-To construct a measurement like this, we can divide time into a sequence of intervals of length $\Delta t$, and consider an unsharp measurement in each interval.
-To obtain a continuous measurement, we make the strength of each measurement proportional to the time interval, and then take the limit in which the time intervals become infinitesimally short.
-The equation that we will derive will be valid for measurements of \textit{any} Hermitian operator.
+A continuous measurement is referring to a scenario, where the measurement data is continually extracted from a system.
+In order to construct a measurement like this, we consider the partition of the time line into a sequence of intervals of length $\Delta t$, and consider an unsharp measurement in each interval.
+In this construction, there is a mathematical requirement for obtaining a dynamical equations, namely the strength of each measurement must depend on the length of the time interval.
+This construction circumvent the problem of instantaneous effect of a standard quantum measurement.

 We now divide time into intervals of length $\Delta t$.
 In each time interval, we will make a measurement described by the operators

 Each operator $\hat{\Pi}(x)$ a Gaussian-weighted sum of projectors onto the eigenstates of $\hat{A}$ and the probability